contactkkiran/TestVegrantCodingAssignment/README.md

 # TestVegrantCodingAssignment

-This a maven project with page Object pattern for Selenium Test for NDTV weather parameters checking
+This a maven project with page Object pattern for Selenium Test for NDTV weather parameters Verification